Algae Green Pool Algae Green Pool — Can You Floc a Green Pool? Better Algae Treatment Methods

 Should I use floc on my green pool or is there a better way?

-My pool has been green for weeks now and I'm at my wit's end.
+Since my pool guy insists I need expensive algaecide treatments to clear my green pool, I'm wondering if he's just trying to upsell me when flocculent might work.
 I've tried shocking it multiple times but the algae just won't die.
 Someone mentioned using flocculent to clear up the water, but I'm not sure if that's the right approach for a green pool.

 I'm wondering if floc will actually help kill the algae or if I'm just wasting more money on chemicals.
 Is there a more effective method I should be using instead?
 I really need this thing crystal clear again before my family comes to visit.